-The location of the Mokau/Awakino Transfer Station is the exception; addressing the issues relating to this site will require a multi-pronged approach including increased signage, reassessment of the opening hours and improved communication and education.
+The location of the Mokau/Awakino Transfer Station is the exception;-; addressing the issues relating to this site will require a multi-pronged approach including increased signage, reassessment of the opening hours and improved communication and education. process to re-locate this transfer station to a more accessible site is under way.

 The annual resident satisfaction survey includes a range of questions directly related to the district's waste management infrastructure.
-Table 5 outlines the results which have been achieved over the previous three surveys.
+Table 5Table 5 outlines the results which have been achieved over the previous three surveys.
 The results consistently exceed performance targets and can provide council with confidence that the facilities are fit for purpose, meeting district needs and are performing well.